HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 {{ figure_markup(
   content="97%",
-  caption="Variable fonts served by Google Fonts.", classes="big-number", sheets_gid="325872648",
+  caption="Variable fonts used that are served by Google Fonts.", classes="big-number", sheets_gid="325872648", sql_file="variable_font_googlefonts_vs_other.sql",
-  sql_file="variable_font_googlefonts_vs_other.sql",